 What is a state of emergency?

-A state of emergency is declared to augment local resources during a public health emergency.
-Typically, this is due to severe storms and natural disasters, but it can also be due to other events, such as the COVID-19 (coronavirus) pandemic.
-By declaring a state of emergency, federal and local officials are better able to provide resources such as food, water and shelter.
-Or, it can mean having medical supplies and medications more readily available.
-It also can help state governments get reimbursed for expenditures.
+A state of emergency declaration can have many causes and is declared to augment local resources during a public health emergency.
+Typically, this is due to severe storms or natural disasters, but it can also be due to other events.

-The president can declare a state of emergency for the entire nation.
+While many state of emergency declarations are made at the state level, the president can declare a nationwide state of emergency.
 States of emergency also can be implemented on the state level by a governor, or in some states, on the city or county level as declared by those municipal officials.
 Each state has its own laws that govern what is defined as an emergency.

 A state of emergency does not necessarily mean a travel ban, though one may be put in place if safety officials deem it necessary.